lukamiletic95/papers/Push pull push HEAP PSS.md

 * **Active thread   →** which initiates communication with other nodes
 * **Passive thread  →** which receives incoming messages

-Pseudocode from [13] is given, followed by an explanation:
+Pseudocode from [13] is given, slightly modified, and followed by an explanation:

 ```go
 // Peer Sampling Service - pseudocode